MrClassicT/MrClassicT/README.md

 - 👋 Hi, I’m Tristan (@MrClassicT)
 - 👀 I’m interested in a lot of things, like Sports (Judo is my main sport), pretty much everything IT related, cars, etc.
-- 🌱 I’m currently studying advanced IT at HoGent.
+- 🌱 I’m currently studying Applied IT at HoGent.
 - 💞️ I’m looking to collaborate on all kinds of stuffs.
 - 📫 How to reach me?
 I dunno lol.